 Financial Services, Technology & Software

 In addition to her e-discovery experience, Katie previously practiced law in the areas of securities, consumer and product liability class action litigation in Atlanta, Georgia.
 Katie was named a North Carolina "Rising Star" in the area of e-discovery by Super Lawyers magazine each year from 2015-2017.
+In March 2019, in recognition of her contributions to the LitSmart team and her community, Katie received the Outstanding Women in Business Award by the Triad Business Journal.
+In July 2019, Katie was selected to The Business Journals’ Influencers list of Legal Eagles, a group of 100 attorneys from across the US who are driving business for their employers and clients.
+In August 2019, Katie was honored as one of 25 Women of Justice 2019 by North Carolina Lawyers Weekly.
+In June 2022, Katie obtained a Certificate in Integrated Marketing Strategy & Planning from Wake Forest University, School of Professional Studies.
 Prior to attending law school, Katie served as a Peace Corps Volunteer in Gabon, Central Africa, where she focused on STD and HIV/AIDS prevention and maternal and child health.
-In March 2019, in recognition of her contributions to the LitSmart team and her community, Katie received the Outstanding Women in Business Award by the Triad Business Journal.

-"Data, Data Everywhere: Craig Cannon and His Team Attempt to Make E-Discovery More Manageable," KTLitSmart Blog, January 2019
+"Data, Data Everywhere: Craig Cannon and His Team Attempt to Make E-Discovery More Manageable," KT LitSmart Blog citing SuperLawyers.com, January 2019

 - "Third Party Discovery Subpoenas in Arbitration Proceedings Under State Law: A Fifty State Survey," The American Journal of Construction Arbitration & ADR, Vol. 2.
 No. 1 (2018) (co-authored with Peter Jacobus and Jarrad Smith).